vedantraval2310/etherium-chain-api-using-express.js-and-node.js/README.md

 # etherchain-node
-Node JS api for the Ethereum blockchain
+Node JS api for the Ethereum blockchain to get all the blocks and transactions done under etherium.

 ### Installation